fiefdomx/fiefdomx/README.md

 - 👀 I created the project due to my interest in cryptocurrencies & algorithmic trading
 - 🌱 I'm experimenting with creating trading bots from scratch and applying these to both centralised and decentaslised cryptocurrency exchanges
 - 💞️ I have a particular interest in developing bots for the POLKADEX exchange due to the excellent feature set laid out in the roadmap, which includes algorithmic trading.
-- 📫 You can reach me on Telegram at @fiefdomx if you'd like to collaborate
+- 📫 You can reach me on Twitter at @fiefdom_x if you'd like to collaborate

 <!---
 fiefdomx/fiefdomx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.